 Frame (HL)

 The printer frame subsystem encompasses the housing and the support system for the inkjet 3D printer.
 The frame plays a major role in the performance of the printer, and any failure or miscalculation will have a direct effect on the created product.
 Printing is all about accuracy, so the frame needs to be solid, precise, and able to resist the stress and forces generated by constantly moving parts.
-The frame is built mainly of birch plywood, providing a rigid support structure.
+The frame is built mainly of Baltic irch plywood, providing a rigid support structure.
 Every millimeter of unanticipated movement in the frame translates to a millimeter of error on the powder bed.
 Therefore, the design of the frame subsystem is exactly based on the scale of the digital CAD model.

 The printer frame is one of the most important subsystems in the inkjet 3D printer.
-That is because its design and assembly need to integrate with the design of other subsystems, including X/Y carriage, rolling mechanism, ink cartridge, powder source platform, and powder bed platform.
+This is because its design and assembly needs to integrate with the design of other subsystems, including X/Y carriage, rolling mechanism, ink cartridge, powder source platform, and powder bed platform.
 The design of the frame has been changed three times in the design process of mechanics system.
 At the beginning, the design of the frame (shown in Figure 4) is based on the original design of the X/Y carriage and both platform subsystems (shown in Figure 5).
 The stainless steel rods are fastened to the top, and they act as rails for the carriages to move along the X and Y axes.
-In order to have an easier assembly and control, the design of the X/Y carriage and ink assembly subsystems were changed.
-Although they are the same methods before and after changing, the design of the frame needs to be changed with the detail scales of the new design of the X/Y carriage subsystem.
-Finally, because the rolling mechanism design cannot go to the end edge of the powder platform, the design of the frame needs to be changed once again (shown in Figure 7) mainly to reduce the volume of the source platform due to a few design miscalculations.
+In order to obtain easier assembly and control, the design of the X/Y carriage and ink assembly subsystems were changed.
+Although they remained the same methods before and after changing, the design of the frame needed to be changed to correlate with the new design of the X/Y carriage subsystem.
+Finally, because the rolling mechanism design was unable to traverse to the far edge of the powder source platform, the design of the frame needed to be changed once more (shown in Figure 7), mainly to reduce the volume of the source platform due to a few design miscalculations.